chris-pikul/portfolio/src/content/articles/ruminations-2.md

 ---
-title: "Ruminations 2 - Resistive Degredation"
+title: "Ruminations 2 - Resistive Degradation"
 summary: "Systems feel like patchwork jobs most of the time, what if we just said no?"
-timestamp: "2023-11-06T14:30:02+03:00"
+timestamp: 2023-11-06T14:30:02+03:00
 heading: Ruminations 2
-subheading: Resistive Degredation
+subheading: Resistive Degradation
 tags:
   - Thoughts
   - Series
   - Frontend
 ---
-# Ruminations 2 - Resistive Degredation
+# Ruminations 2 - Resistive Degradation

 There exists a conceptual policy in web development of "Progressive Enhancement" which aims to say that the first delivered data of a webpage or application should be the bare minimum to start consuming it, and to add enhancements ontop of that as network requests start returning.
 This is usually accomplished by pushing most of the textual content and such first, and asynchronously loading the additional "enhancements" afterwards through JavaScript means.
 The goal is to facilitate crawler robots, accessibility, and lower-end devices from having to wait and render all the dynamic content authors really want on their sites.
 This
 "paradigm" reminded me of all the other systems that have some form of "backwards compatibility" as their primary development strategy.
-Microsoft is famous for this, you can see it to this day in Windows with their compatibilty layers supporting software all the way back to Win3.1 and DOS.
+Microsoft is famous for this, you can see it to this day in Windows with their compatibility layers supporting software all the way back to Win3.1 and DOS.
 Granted, at this point that support layer is "iffy" at best, but it's still a driving policy that all new versions of Windows should work with software from previous versions.

 How do these two things relate?
 Progressive Enhancement and Backwards Compatibility?
 Not by much really.
 I suppose the association is the fact that older